Texas members of Congress demand lawsuit against Biden for border 'crisis'

 EXCLUSIVE: Texas GOP congressional members are calling on Attorney General Ken Paxton to file another lawsuit against the Biden Administration in an effort to block undocumented immigrants with coronavirus from entering the United States.

-The 20 Texas lawmakers wrote Paxon on Monday, in a letter obtained first by Fox News, urging him to end the "crisis" at the southern border by suing to ensure that people caught crossing the border illegally during the coronavirus pandemic are turned away.
+The 20 Texas lawmakers wrote Paxton on Monday, in a letter obtained first by Fox News, urging him to end the "crisis" at the southern border by suing to ensure that people caught crossing the border illegally during the coronavirus pandemic are turned away.
 Those public health protections, known as Title 42, were put in place under the Trump Administration and the lawmakers accuse President Biden of failing to enforce them.

 THE WORD THE BIDEN ADMINISTRATION WON'T USE WHEN IT COMES TO THE BORDER?
 'CRISIS'